Adri935/sum-of-sales-10162120-test-123/README.md

 ## Usage

 The application automatically loads and processes the sales data from the provided CSV attachment.
-The total sales amount is displayed in the main content area.
+The total sales amount is displayed in the main content area along with a detailed breakdown by product.

 ## License